near/nft-bid-market/quick-reference.md

 Using Market contract a user can put his NFT on a sale or an auction.
 He specifies the conditions on which he wants to sell NFT, such as FT type and price, start and end (or duration for auction), origins.
-Other users create bids, offering to buy (or buying the NFT).
+Other users create bids, offering to buy (or buying) the NFT.
 Bids for sales can have start/end time.

 ### Workflow for creating and using sales